CCGL: Contrastive Cascade Graph Learning: Introduction

 However, being supervised, the model training of these approaches requires abundant labeled data which is expensive to obtain~\cite{cao2017deephawkes}.
-And these learned models are not easily generalized across datasets and different cascade-related applications.
+And these models are not easily generalized across datasets and different cascade-related applications.
 Furthermore, a large amount of unlabeled data exist and are often not utilized in these models.
 To leverage unlabeled data for learning more generic representations, researchers have developed various unsupervised or semi-supervised methods, primarily focusing on the generative models, such as unsupervised domain adaptive graph convolutional network (GCN)~\cite{wu2020unsupervised}, auto-encoding variational Bayes~\cite{kingma2013auto}, and strategies for pre-training GNN~\cite{hu2020strategies}.
 These methods intend to learn how to reconstruct instances via embedding low-level features in a fine-grain detailed manner, which can easily lead to overfitting \cite{cao2017deephawkes}.
-In many situations (e.g., information cascade prediction) we only need to learn representations that can well distinguish instances in the embedding space.
-That being said, learning such representations in an abstractive way to capture high-level semantics might be more useful, which in turn motivates us to consider contrastive self-supervised learning.
+In many situations (e.g., information cascade prediction), we need to learn general knowledge from both labeled and unlabeled data without relying solely on specific downstream task and/or label supervision.
+That being said, learning such representations in an abstractive way to capture high-level semantics might be more useful, e.g.: (i) a more generalized model to different tasks and data; (ii) the characteristics of unlabeled data can be utilized; (iii) the model's performance can be improved via fine-tuning and distillation; and (iv) better transfer the learned knowledge to other prediction tasks and datasets.
+These benefits, in turn, motivate us to consider contrastive self-supervised learning.
 Such learning paradigms have made significant advances in both natural language processing (NLP) and computer vision (CV), especially shedding more light on improving learning ability of models without human supervision and model generalization via knowledge transfer.
 However, its applicability of understanding information cascade on graphs still remains underexplored in the community.